-Prerequisites: Honors Program admission and reading proficiency Honors World Literature: Before 1650 explores historical, social, and philosophical thought as reflected in the literature of Western Culture from the Ancient World through the Renaissance.
+Honors World Literature: Before 1650 explores historical, social, and philosophical thought as reflected in the literature of Western Culture from the Ancient World through the Renaissance.
 Students will have the opportunity to design individualized research projects.
 Students cannot apply both ENG215 and ENG215H toward graduation.
 (D)

-MOTR LITR200A World Literature I -Begins with Antiquity and Ends Around 1660
+MOTR LITR200A World Literature I - Begins with Antiquity and Ends Around 1660

-ENG216 World Literature: After 1650
+ENG216 World Literature: After 1650 3